Find a Pest Control Professional

 - Nest: Bald-faced hornets build aerial nests out of paper carton.
 The nests are usually in exposed locations, often on trees, utility poles, overhangs or other structures.
 The nests can be quite large, growing to 14 inches in diameter and 24 inches in length.

 - Threat: Bald-faced hornets are considered beneficial insects because they control many pest insect species.
-However, if their nest is located near a structure, control is warranted.
+However, if their nest is located near a structure, control is warranted as they can pose a threat.

 - Pest: European hornets are large in size, between ¾ and more than 1 inch.
 They are brown with yellow abdominal stripes and a pale face.